akharroubi/GeoSoft/README.md

 # GeoSoft
-A repository for geospatial software
+A repository for geospatial/geographic software